-Drugs.com reports 611 drug interactions with marijuana, including 129 "dangerous" interactions, some life-threatening, as well as over-the-counter interactions ignored by the states that legalize marijuana in violation of federal FDA laws.
-The state marijuana legalization process ignores the need for the cross-checks performed by licensed pharmacies to avoid harmful and potentially deadly marijuana drug interactions.
+Drugs.com reports over 300 severe and moderate drug interactions with marijuana, and many "dangerous" interactions, some life-threatening, as well as over-the-counter interactions ignored by responsible boards governing local marijuana policy in violation of federal FDA laws.
+Local marijuana legalization and distribution "protocols" ignore the need for the cross-checks performed by licensed pharmacies - which never happened with Suzanne's son, David - to avoid harmful and potentially deadly marijuana drug interactions.

-The federal Racketeering in Corrupt Organizations Act (RICO) and other laws used to win tobacco settlements - as well as product liability laws, professional liability laws, and the state drug dealer liability laws - must also be deployed in the courts to stop the unlawful marijuana industry and state officials who defy federal drug laws.
-One state agency which licensed a physician who issued more than 11,000 medical marijuana cards in one county alone - Wayne County, which Amnesty International once reported had the toughest city (Detroit) in the industrialized world for a child to be raised after the state passed the juvenile justice reform laws.
-Marijuana use, which under federal law is defined as "cannabis abuse", ignored by state marijuana legalization laws.
+The federal Racketeering in Corrupt Organizations Act (RICO) and other laws used to win tobacco settlements - as well as product liability laws, professional liability laws, and the state drug dealer liability laws - must also be deployed in the courts to stop the unlawful marijuana industry and local boards who defy federal drug laws.
+One approval agency authorized a physician to issued more than 11,000 medical marijuana cards in one county alone - Wayne County, which Amnesty International once reported had the toughest city (Detroit) in the industrialized world for a child to be raised after the state passed the juvenile justice reform laws affecting families in areas with infant mortality rates that approached those of developing countries and child poverty rates previously reportedly among the highest in the nation.
+Marijuana use, which as noted under federal law is defined as "cannabis abuse", ignored by state marijuana legalization laws.

 Advocates Legal Services fights to increase access to equal justice for all, promotes the rule of law, and protects the American constitutional system.
-The Michigan marijuana legalization laws violate the highest and best principles and traditions in law.
-The incomplete and misleading ballot measures deserve the same fate as the "separate but equal" state laws declared "inherently unequal" and "unconstitutional" by the U.S. Supreme Court in the Brown v.
+The marijuana legalization laws violate the highest and best principles and traditions in law.
+The incomplete and misleading ballot measures deserve the same fate as the "separate but equal" rules of the Topeka Board of Education when in 1954 the Supreme Court declared them to be "inherently unequal" and "unconstitutional" in the Brown v.
 Board of Education decision under the Equal Protection Clause of the Constitution of the United States.

 How do we begin this battle?
 Legal defense acquisition of reasonable and necessary funds.